ISL 5v5 League SOCCER RULES

 - We do not want Items or valuable things to be missing, lets respect each other’s belongings (this is the main reason for this indoor bench style)

 - Please be respectful and pick up your teams trash

 - Players must remove watches, rings, chains, and all other jewelry that may cause injury.
-(If referee has to ask a player twice to take an object off during the game it will result in a yellow card)

 - Metal cleats are strictly prohibited.
 (Indoor shoes only

 - Captain must wear a captain’s band to each game.